 Warning: the ‘if I write it, the readers will come’ is a great philosophy and it can work in principle, especially with promotion.
 However, remember that 428 pictures of you stood on a mountain or outside various cathedrals, together with a description of your daily routine will only gather so much interest (unless your daily routine involves getting dressed up as a purple gnome, which has a bit more interest to it).
 Write with your audience in mind – remembering that you’re there to help them and inform them about your travels, not bore the pants off them – and they should come back for more.

-Tip: if you’re looking to manage your social media in one place and schedule social posts in advance, check out Hootsuite.
-Most bloggers love it.
-Personally, I prefer Buffer for its simplicity.
+Tip: if you’re looking to manage your social media in one place and schedule social posts in advance, I like Buffer for its simplicity.
 And for Pinterest I use Tailwind and if you sign up with this link, you’ll get $15 off.

 8. Get Ready To Become An IT Expert